 - Change in bowel habits

 - Anemia causing weakness and fatigue

-In addition, the study authors suggest the age to start screening people at average risk may need to be reconsidered.
-They point out in 2013, 10,400 new cases of colorectal cancer were diagnosed in people in their 40s, with an additional 12,800 cases diagnosed in people in their early 50s.
+The study authors were first to suggest a new age for screening, pointing to data indicating that in 2013, 10,400 new cases of colorectal cancer were diagnosed in people in their 40s, with an additional 12,800 cases diagnosed in people in their early 50s.
 These numbers are similar to the total number of cervical cancers diagnosed, for which we recommend screening for the 95 million women ages 21 to 65 years.

 In addition to colonoscopy, the U.S. Preventive Task Force considers the following methods acceptable screening tests for colorectal cancer: FOBT (Fecal Occult Blood Test), FIT (Stool DNA) and sigmoidoscopy.
 Talk to your doctor about colorectal cancer screening to determine the most appropriate course of action for you.